Thursday, June 21, 2007

 Evil Sauron ordered his army of Orcs to attack Minas Tirith, capital of kingdom Gondor.
 In order to save people from the invasion, Legolas, Aragorn, Gandalf and Gimil join the fight against the Orcs, managing to save Minas Tirith.
 Meanwhile, Gollum manages to separate Frodo from Sam, and lead him to a trap, in a cave of a giant spider.
 But Frodo survives and manages to enter the volcano of Mordo, dropping the ring and Gollum into the lava.
 Sauron disappears.
 Frodo leaves with Gandalf in a ship into the unknown.

 In it, the large army of Orcs starts attacking Minas Tirith, so people use catapults to start throwing large stone blocks from it onto them - in one astonishing scene, the camera follows one of those blocks from the fortress up to it's fall on the mass of Orc soldiers, while one of the commanders spits on it from contempt.
 In another, sightly feminist scene, Nazgul on his dragon attacks the human king Theodon, but his "pet" gets killed by a warrior.
 And challenges him to a duel.
 Nazgul tells to the warrior: "Fool!
 No man can kill me!"
-But the warrior takes her mask of, revealing it to be a woman, replying to him: "I'm not a man!" and then simply kills him with her word.
+But the warrior takes her mask of, revealing it to be a woman, replying to him: "I'm not a man!" and then simply kills him with her sword.
 And the exciting sequence where Legolas courageously climbs upon a giant Elephant that is squashing human soldiers and kills its master, an Orc, is truly amazing.
 On the other hand, the use of ghosts as soldiers who help people, seems rather as a bizarre choice.
-It also reveals the major flaw of the entire trilogy: its characters are arthritic and lifeless.
-Still, in spite of all this, "The King" is a wild 4-hour fantasy "sword and sorcery" epic, featuring a staggering level of ingenuity and passion rarely seen in big budget films of its time, and even the biggest "Lord of the Rings" haters will have to recognize its impressive style and the dramatic finale.
+It also reveals the major flaw of the entire trilogy: its characters are stiff and lifeless when they are not fighting.
+Still, in spite of all this, "The King" is a wild 4-hour fantasy "sword and sorcery" epic, featuring a staggering level of ingenuity and passion rarely seen in big budget films of its time, and even the biggest "Lord of the Rings" haters will have to recognize its impressive style and the dramatic finale, while also staying true to Tolkien's underlaying message: "Even the smallest person can change the course of the future".